January 31st

 Meaning of the subhAShita:

-One who doesn't have two pure eyes (namely) 1) the company of the wise and 2) prudence, is blind.
-How can he not tread wrong paths?
+One who doesn't have two pure eyes (namely)—the company of the wise and (intellectual) prudence—is blind.
+How can he not tread on the wrong paths?!

 Commentary:

-Hence the verse opines that wisdom and the company of the wise should act as two eyes, giving the person clarity of vision.
-One with clear vision stays on his path.
-However, one who can't see is termed as 'blind'.
-And one who doesn't possess these two eyes is deemed blind.
-It is no wonder he can't 'see straight'!
+Hence the poet opines that wisdom and the company of the wise should act as two eyes, giving a person clarity of vision.
+One with a clear vision stays on his path.
+A person who can't see is termed as—blind.
+Therefore, anyone who doesn't possess these two essential eyes is deemed blind.
+It is no wonder he can't see straight!

-Keep good company and your clarity of vision.
+It is not what you look at that matters, it is what you see!
+Keep good company and wisdom for your clarity of vision.

 pada vigrahaH: